Reasons for leave without pay. Providing leave without pay. Will it affect work experience?

 15 calendar days (for passing final exams)

-15 calendar days in the academic year (for passing the intermediate certification);
+15 calendar days per academic year (for passing intermediate certification);

-4 months (for the preparation and defense of the final qualifying work and the passing of the final state exams);
+4 months (to prepare and defend the final qualifying thesis and pass the final state exams);

-Employees admitted to entrance examinations in state-accredited educational institutions of secondary vocational education
+Employees admitted to entrance examinations at state-accredited educational institutions of secondary vocational education

 10 calendar days

-Employees studying in state-accredited educational institutions of secondary vocational education in full-time education, combining study with work
+Workers studying in state-accredited educational institutions of secondary vocational education on a full-time basis, combining study with work

-10 calendar days in the academic year (for passing the intermediate certification);
+10 calendar days per academic year (for passing intermediate certification);

-2 months (for the preparation and defense of the final qualifying work and the passing of the final state exams);
+2 months (to prepare and defend the final qualifying thesis and pass the final state exams);

-Regardless of whether the vacation is mandatory or not, in order to grant it, the employee must write a statement, where the employee must indicate the reason for the unpaid vacation.
-In some cases, the employer is obliged to provide such leave (for example, in the event of a wedding or death of a close relative) ().
+Regardless of whether the leave is mandatory or not, in order to provide it, the employee must write a statement where the employee must indicate the reason for the unpaid leave.
+In some cases, the employer is obliged to provide such leave (for example, in the event of a wedding or death close relative) ().

 LLC "Gasprom"